The Code Enforcement Director is responsible for building inspections throughout the city.

-To report violations you may email firstname.lastname@example.org or call 859.292.3637 to report complaints such as high grass or weeds, building violations, problems concerning pets or stray animals, or if you observe a vacant property that is unsecure.
+To report violations you may email email@example.com or call 859.292.3637 to report complaints such as high grass or weeds, building violations, problems concerning pets or stray animals, or if you observe a vacant property that is unsecure.
 Your complaint will be added to the current inspection list.
-Following inspections where violations are found, the property owner will be notified with instructions and a deadline to bring violations into compliance and the property will be scheduled for follow-up inspection.
 IMPORTANT NOTICE: If you reach voicemail, please realize that this department receives a very high volume of calls with only a very small staff to answer calls, assist visitors, perform inspections and follow ups, etc. Therefore we ask that you please leave a voicemail message including your name, phone number, and the reason for your call.
-You may report problems annoymously however it is best that you leave a phone number in case we need to call you back to get more information or to confirm the location.
+You may report problems anonymously however it is best that you leave a phone number in case we need to call you back to get more information or to confirm the location.
 If the information you left on voicemail is complete we will proceed with the inspection protocol outlined above and will not be calling you back unless you specifically asked for a return call.

 For construction the Code Enforcement Division is responsible to accept applications for building permits, review submitted plans, issue permits, and provide inspections to assure compliance with all applicable building codes.
 Most building permits are processed within fourteen business days.